-It is Qatar’s national policy that every child should be provided with education to help it reach its full potential and the Supreme Education Council (SEC) is committed to inclusive integration in education where possible.
+It is Qatar’s national policy that every child should be provided with education to help it reach its full potential, and the Ministry of Education and Higher Education is committed to inclusive integration in education where possible.
 Some 80% of independent schools have introduced additional educational needs facilities and staff.

 Older individuals with special needs are not neglected and a number of programmes and facilities are available to young adults.